shapateriya/data/scripts/us_usda/quickstats/README.md

 The output will be `output/ag-2023.csv`.

 The latest StatisticalVariable mappings are in `sv.csv`.
-The CSV fields are as follows:
+The CSV fields are as follows:-

 * `name`: The "Data Item" in the USDA/NASS QuickStats tool
 * `sv`: The corresponding StatisticalVariable dcid
 * `unit`: The unit dcid, if it exists
+_
 TODO: Add additional mappings for other StatisticalVariables.